 A NightSaver meter records day-time and night-time electricity consumption separately, and allows customers to avail of cheaper electricity at night when demand is usually lower.

-If more than 25% of a household's electricity is used overnight, a customer will usually save money with a NightSaver meter installed.
+If more than 25% to 30% of a household's electricity is used overnight, a customer will usually save money with a NightSaver meter installed.

 When is "night" time, exactly?